alinaerf/Full-Stack-2022/README.md

 ### Part 2:
 - Data about countries that match the search (API)
 - Improved Course Information page
-- Phonebook page with functionality of adding numbers and filtering by name
+- Phonebook page with functionality of adding numbers and filtering by name (React.JS)

 ### Part 3:
-- Backend of the phonebook page (using Node.js, Express, MongoDB)
+- Backend of the phonebook page (Node.JS, Express, MongoDB)

 ### Part 4:
 - Backend of the blog list application with functionality of log in, adding a new blog, liking a blog.
 (Node.js, Express, MongoDB)